What are the day to day operations of this route?

 How many accounts does the route have where is the warehouse located?

-The route consists of 30 accounts including gas stations and a meat market.
+The route consists of 25 accounts including convenience stores.
 The locations of the accounts and the warehouse will be disclosed upon execution of a signed Non Disclosure Agreement.

 How long has the seller owned the route?

 Current owner has owned the route for 3 years.

 How many days a week, and what hours do distributors work?

 Current owner is able to service all accounts in 4 days per week with Wednesday, Saturday, and Sunday off.
 Limitless options for service times as most accounts are 24/7.

 What about vacation time or personal days?

 As an independent distributor/business owner you are responsible for servicing the route.
 It is our recommendation that you hire or train someone for additional time needed off.
 Additionally, you can network and hire distributors with previous route experience at RouteReliefDrivers.com.
 Route Relief Drivers is a nationwide network that allows independent route distributors and vacation relief drivers to connect with each other.
 Each party negotiates its own terms and compensation.

 What is required in order to qualify for purchase?